camertron/rosette-extractor-xml/README.md

 ## Requirements

 This project must be run under jRuby.
-It uses [jbundler](https://github.com/mkristian/jbundler) to manage java dependencies via Maven.
-Run `gem install jbundler` and `jbundle` in the project root to download and install java dependencies.
+It uses [expert](https://github.com/camertron/expert) to manage java dependencies via Maven.
+Run `bundle exec expert install` in the project root to download and install java dependencies.

 ## Running Tests